AbdulrhmanGoni/AbdulrhmanGoni/README.md

 # Hello 👋, I'm Abdulrhman Goni

-Full-Stack web developer with a focus on back-end, Self-motivated and passionate about software engineering. <br>
+**Full-Stack web developer with a focus on back-end** <br>

-I have experience in building web applications and servers using the cutting-edge web technologies in the world of JavaScript & TypeScript languages with more focus on Backend development using Node, Bun and Deno runtime environments and many modern frameworks, libraries and tools built around these environments
+I have experience in building web applications and servers using the cutting-edge web technologies in the world of JavaScript & TypeScript with more focus on Backend development using Node, Bun and Deno runtime environments and many modern frameworks, libraries and tools built around these environments

-I continuously seek to expand my skills and aspire to become a leading Software Engineer who contributes to shaping the future of the IT industry

 # 💻 Tech Stack: